 …MORE (in specifics)

 Emily received a master’s degree in Cello Performance from Carnegie Mellon University studying with Pittsburgh Symphony Orchestra Principle cellist Anne-Martindale Williams and PSO Associate cellist David Premo.
-Emily relocated to Manhattan to complete a one year post-graduate program in cello performance at SUNY Purchase with cellist Julia Lichten of The Orpheus Chamber Orchestra.
-Since graduating, she has performed and recorded for musicians and recording studios all over the east coast and abroad.
+Emily relocated to complete a one year post-graduate program in cello performance at SUNY Purchase with cellist Julia Lichten of The Orpheus Chamber Orchestra.
+Since graduating, she has performed and recorded for various musicians all over the east coast and abroad.